aalaprana995/Dynamic_Path_Planning/README.md

-# Dynamic_Path_Planning
+# Multiple_Robot_with_PRM
-This repository is showcasing path planning in dynamic environment using Roadmap Based Planning algorithm
+Planning Project on multiple Robot using PRM